kgruiz/concat-zsh/Docs/README.md

-# concat.zsh
+# concat-zsh

-`concat.zsh` is a Zsh function designed to merge the contents of multiple files based on specified extensions and filtering criteria.
-Developed to gather files for use as context in Large Language Model (LLM) queries, `concat.zsh` serves as a valuable tool for developers and system administrators aiming to organize and consolidate project files efficiently.
+`concat` is a Zsh function designed to merge the contents of multiple files based on specified extensions and filtering criteria.
+Developed to aggregate files for use as context in Large Language Model (LLM) queries, `concat` is a useful tool for developers and system administrators seeking to organize and consolidate project files efficiently.

 ## Table of Contents